Sure Bet for Fishing Inshore on Alabama's Gulf Coast in Late July and Early August with Captain David Brown

 Usually, our party of two or three anglers leave Orange Beach Marina around 6:30 a.m. and return by 11:30 a.m.
 The Perdido area where we fish has protected, most often clear waters.
 Even with a lot of wind and rain, rarely does this region's water become muddy.
 I take many families inshore fishing to teach them how to catch specks, reds, and flounder.
 The rain has made the water temperature cool, and the fishing good.

-For more information about Gulf Shores and Orange Beach, visit www.orangebeach.com/fishing, our easy to access fishing information pages complete with marina and charter captain listings.
-For any questions, call Gulf Shores & Orange Beach Tourism’s vacation-planning specialists at 1-800-745-SAND (7263).
-For a list of cook-your-catch restaurants, go to www.orangebeach.com/dining-nightlife/restaurants.
+For more information about Gulf Shores and Orange Beach, visit our easy to access fishing information pages complete with marina and charter captain listings.
+For any questions, call Gulf Shores & Orange Beach Tourism's vacation-planning specialists at 1-800-745-SAND (7263).
+Also check out our list of cook-your-catch restaurants.